The COVID-19 vaccine is here in Nevada, and it's now available to everyone aged 16 or older.

 In Elko County:

-- Northeastern Nevada Regional Hospital is vaccinating those 70 and older, in addition to essential workers.
+- Northeastern Nevada Regional Hospital is vaccinating all eligible individuals in the county.
 Information here.

 In Nye County: